 Dr. Pillsbury briefly served as the first librarian.
 By mid-1893 Miss Emma Cross was appointed as librarian, a position she filled for 39 years.
 In its early years, the library had many homes.
 It was first located in the home of Dr. Pillsbury, then moved to the home of Dr. Davis, and later moved into the front room of Miss Emma Cross' home.
 In 1907 the library and its 3,000 volumes were moved to rented quarters in Ayers' Store.

 In 1918, Mrs. Mabel Lucretia Haseltine and Mrs. Bertha Louise Gordon offered to build a library for the town in memory of their parents, Levi Franklin Lowell and Hannah Burnham Lowell.
-First the building occupying the lot to be used was moved across the street.
-(This first floor of this building now houses a mattress/futon store.)
+First the building occupying the corner lot was moved across the street.
+(This building is now an apartment house, owned by the Connell Family.)
 On March 6, 1925 this first library building in Merrimack was dedicated.

 During the next fifty years, the library and community continued to grow.
 Spurred on by the rapid growth of the town during the late 1960's and 1970's, the Board of Trustees presented plans for an addition to the library to the voters at the 1974 town meeting.
 Although these plans were defeated several times, the voters at the 1977 town meeting voted to expand the library building.